hleonps/tec-cg-raytracer/README.md

 - Material propieties for objects
   - Diffuse reflection.
   - Specular/Mirror reflection.
 - Textures Mapping (Work in progress.
-See #4 #5).
+See <a href="https://github.com/hleon12/RayTracing-Engine/issues/4">#4</a> <a href="https://github.com/hleon12/RayTracing-Engine/issues/5">#5</a>).

 ##Usage

 The scenes has to be described in a .3d file using own declarative language.
-It uses a simple parser, but in the future it'll be a complete language with its own compiler (See #3).
+It uses a simple parser, but in the future it'll be a complete language with its own compiler (See <a href="https://github.com/hleon12/RayTracing-Engine/issues/3">#3</a>).
 Meanwhile, use the example in /examples for guidance.

 Tested on macOS and Linux using gcc.